Harjinder Singh (air vice marshal): Commissioned Officer

 On 3 September 1942, Singh was commissioned as the first Indian Engineering Officer in the rank of flying officer.
 Two other warrant officers were commissioned in the rank of pilot officer on the same day.
 On 1 February 1943, he was appointed president of the Initial and Re-selection Board at the Recruits Training Centre at Walton, Lahore.
-In June 1943, Singh was made a Member of the Order of the British Empire (MBE), the first such award in the IAF.
+In June 1943, Singh was appointed a Member of the Order of the British Empire (MBE), the first such award in the IAF.
 Later that year, he was featured in a propaganda film with his former CO Majumdar and in a recruitment poster along with Flying Officer A.M.O.
 Pring with the caption "This is Pring and this is Singh."

 On 1 December, Singh embarked for England since he was selected to undertake higher technical training.
 He visited various establishments and manufacturing companies and during his visit.
 In June 1944, he returned to India and was posted to the IAF Base Kohat.
 In February 1945, Majumdar was leading a display flight which was performing in Walton, Lahore.
 Singh was present and saw Majumdar crash during a dive.
 Singh later wrote the obituary of his friend and mentor that a part of him died that day.
-After an eighteen-month stint at Kohat, Singh was promoted to the rank of squadron leader and appointed chief technical officer of the RAF Operational Training Unit at Peshawar.
+After an 18-month stint at Kohat, Singh was promoted to the rank of squadron leader and appointed chief technical officer of the RAF Operational Training Unit at Peshawar.
 He had Indian as well as British airmen under him.
 In early 1947, he moved to Air headquarters having been appointed Head of Technical training in the rank of wing commander.